salamquran/app-android/README.md

 ## License
-This project is licensed under the MIT License - see the [license.md](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.